davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 +---------------------------------------+--------+------+-----------------+-----------------+-----------------+-----------------+------------------+
 ```

+Note that the above results were done to with an expectation of no failures.
+We see that the fabric network was not reaching capacity in this test as latency remains very low.

 #### Read Write of a single key 1000 Byte Asset Size

 The above was repeated using a 1000 byte asset size.